Operation Arctic Fox: Attack of the Finnish III Corps

 While the German advance stalled, the Finnish 3rd Division of III Corps in the south was making good progress.
 The division's first opponent was the Soviet 54th Rifle Division of the Soviet 7th Army.
-Group F advanced very quickly through 64 km of rough terrain to the Vyonitsa River, where it encircled and destroyed several Soviet units from 10 to 19 July.
+Group F advanced very quickly through 64 km of rough terrain to the Voynitsa River, where it encircled and destroyed several Soviet units from 10 to 19 July.
 Group J advanced to the strongly defended canal between Lake Pyaozero and Lake Topozero.
 Astonished by the rapid Finnish success, the AOK Norwegen now decided to support the Finnish advance by transferring parts of the SS Nord Division south and put them under Finnish command.

 Beginning on 30 July, the Finns succeeded in smuggling a battalion over the lakes, behind Soviet lines, which allowed them to flank and subsequently defeat the Soviets on the other side of the canal.
 On 7 August, the Finns captured Kestenga after fierce fighting.
 Reacting to the Finnish advance on the Murmansk railway, the Soviets transferred additional troops (the 88th Rifle Division as well as the independent Grivnik brigade) into the region.
 Soviet resistance now stiffened, leading to a stall of Group J's advance east of Kestenga.
 While Group J had been embroiled in the battle around Kestenga, Group F was able to reach the outskirts of Ukhta.
 They broke through the defense line at the Yeldanka Lake, and were able to come within a few miles short of Ukhta proper.
 However, the new Soviet reinforcements prevented any further gains, and the Finnish attack stalled in this sector too.

 With the increasing Soviet resistance, a plan was made to concentrate on only one target.
 It was decided to halt the Ukhta-offensive and instead support the advance east of Kestenga in mid-August.
 This new drive was able to make some ground in the arctic no-man's land, but no decisive breakthrough could be achieved.
 The increasing Soviet activity also worried Siilasvuo, especially as Group F was now standing still in exposed terrain, open to a possible Soviet encirclement.
 To counter this, AOK Norwegen decided to bolster the Finnish forces for a final push to the east and the rest of the SS Nord division was moved south and put under Finnish command.
 Also parts of 6th Finnish Division were now moved south and returned to the Finnish III Corps for more reinforcements.
 Once the reorganisation had been completed, a new, final attack had to be launched by both Finnish battlegroups in October.

 Concurrently to these advances, a Finnish jaeger (jääkäri) battalion was inserted into the largely unoccupied 240 km area between the Murmansk and Kandalaksha directions of the advance and was able to cut the sole railway line connecting Kandalaksha with forward Soviet positions at the Nyam station.
 This meant that for two weeks the Soviet 122nd Rifle Division did not receive any supplies and had to live off its field dumps.